These multi-megapixel monsters are the highest resolution cameras on the open market. Just how far will you go for the ultimate resolving power?

 So here goes…

-With 151 million pixels, this is the highest resolution camera of all
+With 151 million pixels, this is the highest 'native' resolution you can get

 Sensor: Medium format | Megapixels: 151MP | Lens mount: Phase One | LCD: 3.2" | Viewfinder: Eye-level or waist-level viewfinder options | Max continuous shooting speed: N/A | Max video resolution: N/A | User level: Professional